Physician supply: Global view

 In the US alone, the Association of American Medical Colleges (AAMC) estimates a shortage of 91,500 physicians by 2020 and up to 130,600 by the year 2025.
-However, a bias would clearly exist in their estimates as expanding medical education serves the direct financial needs of the AAMC.
 As previously mentioned, the World Health Organization (WHO) estimates a shortage of 4.3 million physicians, nurses and other health workers worldwide.
 The WHO produced a list of countries with a “Human Resources for Health crisis”.
 In these countries, there are only 1.13 doctors for every 1,000 people, while in the United States, there are approximately 2.5 doctors for every 1,000 people.
-One quarter of physicians practicing in the United States are from foreign countries.
+One quarter of physicians practicing in the United States are brain drained from foreign, typically lower income countries with a lower doctor supply.
 Thousands of foreign doctors come to practice in the United States each year while only a few hundred doctors from the United States leave to practice in foreign countries even short-term.

 There are various organizations that assist United States physicians and others in serving internationally.
 These organizations may be filling temporary or permanent positions.
 Two temporary agencies are Global Medical Staffing and VISTA staffing.
 A locum doctor will serve in the temporary absence of another physician.
 These positions are typically 1-year placements but can vary by location, specialty, and other factors.
 Agencies that attempt to provide international aid in various ways often have a strong medical component.
 Some of these organizations helping to provide medical care internationally include Reach Out Worldwide (ROWW), Doctors Without Borders (Médecins Sans Frontières), Mercy Ships, the US Peace Corps, and International Medical Corps.

 Additionally, smaller non-profits that work regionally around the world have also implemented task-shifting strategies in order to increase impact.
 Non profits, such as the MINDS Foundation educated community health workers or teachers to perform simple medicinal tasks, thereby freeing up health professionals to focus on more pressing concerns.